 Cocaine is a popular white powder snorted at parties, clubs, and festivals and is derived from the South American coca plant.
 This stimulant offers an immediate euphoric high that makes people more alert.
 Unfortunately, cocaine is highly addictive and often leads to crack cocaine use.
 People overdose on cocaine and crack cocaine every day.
-A cocaine rehab center can help those struggling with cocaine dependency reduce cravings and prevent overdose.
+A cocaine rehab program can help those struggling with cocaine dependency reduce cravings and prevent overdose.

 What Is Cocaine?

-Cocaine is a stimulant: it speeds up the brain’s processing, quickly sending messages from the brain to the body.
+Cocaine is a stimulant.
+It speeds up the brain’s processing, quickly sending messages from the brain to the body.
 For many, this sudden high gives them feelings of clarity, euphoria, and bursts of motivation.
 Unfortunately, this high doesn’t last long, which often leads to more cocaine use or crack cocaine use.
 Often called freebase, rock, or hard cocaine, crack is an intense crystallized form of cocaine powder.
 It provides an immediate high that, like cocaine power, doesn’t last long.

 When cocaine enters the bloodstream, it floods the brain with dopamine, the chemical of pleasure, reward, euphoria, and motivation.
 Often called the “joy chemical,” dopamine provides feelings of pleasure and intense focus.
 The brain naturally produces dopamine.
 However, when someone uses cocaine, the drug replaces natural dopamine with higher levels of synthetic dopamine.
 Over time, this causes the brain to produce less dopamine on its own, leading to cocaine dependency.